qugank/PG-framework/README.md

 ## System Requirements

 - Tested on Matlab R2013b for 64-bit, Ubuntu OS.
-- Note that there is a link error to gco toolbox on Matlab R2014 or above, so please run this code on Matlab R2013.
+- Note that there is a link error to gco toolbox on Matlab R2014 or above, so please make sure run this code on Matlab R2013.

 ---------------------------------------------------------------------------